 About Let's do Tai Chi

-This is a bi-weekly small group session of Tai Chi class with Bernard.
-It is open to all levels of participants - from newbie to pros.
+This is a regular small group class of Tai Chi.
+Bernard will guide you through the different techniques to improve your wellness and health.
+It is catered for multi-levels of participants - from newbie to pros.

 Why Tai Chi?
 And Why Not?